FieryCod/holy-lambda/doc/1-02-getting-started.md

 ## First project

-1. With clj-new installed and configured, generate a scaffold project:
+1. Generate a scaffold project using the following:

    ```
    clojure -X:new :template holy-lambda :name com.company/example-lambda :output holy-lambda-example